 You can use a remote database just like your WordPress database.
 The plugin handles both types of databases the same way.
 If you have the necessary privileges you can create, alter and drop tables, views and so on in the Query Builder, Data Explorer and Data Designer.

-Remote databases are available in all tools: Data Explorer, Query Builder, Data Designer, Data Projects, Data Publisher and Data Backup.
+Remote databases are available in all tools: Data Explorer, Query Builder, Data Designer, Data Projects, Data Tables and Data Backup.

 - What to do if a remote database is temporarily unavailable?